jenshwetakc/embrancing_dark_side/README.md

 chromaeye detects GUI inconsistency between light and dark mode in web applications.
 Inconsistency refers to GUI elements that are not properly converted into dark mode, such as invisible icons and text.

 Our approach detects four types of inconsistency:
-1. Edge-based: Check whether the edge of the button border and divider are equally visible in both light and dark modes.
+1. Edge-based: check whether the edge of the button border and divider are equally visible in both light and dark modes.
-2. Object-based: check that GUI elements like icon buttons are visible in both light and dark modes.
+2. Object-based: check whether the GUI elements like icon buttons are visible in both light and dark modes.
-3. Text-based (invisible text, missing text): Check whether the text is properly converted in dark mode.
+3. Text-based (invisible text, missing text): check whether the text is properly converted in dark mode.
-4. Partial conversion: Check whether the application supports dark mode throughout the application.
+4. Partial conversion: check whether the application supports dark mode throughout the application.

 ## Our environment: